 All related party transactions that were entered into during the financial year underreview were on an arm's length basis and were in the ordinary course of business.
 Duringthe year the Company had material related party transaction with the related parties withdue compliance of the approval accorded by the shareholders under Relevant Regulation.

 All Related Party Transactions are placed before the Audit Committee as also the Boardfor approval.
-Prior omnibus approval of the Audit Committee is obtained on a annual basisfor the transactions which are of a foreseen and repetitive nature in compliance withRegulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.The transactions entered into pursuant to the omnibus approval so granted are audited anda statement giving details of all related party transactions is placed before the AuditCommittee and the Board of Directors for their approval on a quarterly basis.
-None of theDirectors has any pecuniary relationships or transactions vis--vis the Company.
+Prior omnibus approval of the Audit Committee is obtained on an annual basisfor the transactions which are of a foreseen and repetitive nature in compliance withRegulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.The transactions entered into pursuant to the omnibus approval so granted are audited anda statement giving details of all related party transactions is placed before the AuditCommittee and the Board of Directors for their approval on a quarterly basis.
+None of theDirectors has any pecuniary relationships with respect to the transactions vis-a-vis theCompany.

 In response to Rule 8(2) of Companies (Accounts) Rules 2014 particulars of contractsor arrangements with related parties during the year under review given in the Form AOC-2annexed herewith as Annexure: 5.

 29. INSIDER TRADING

 The Board of Directors has adopted the Insider Trading Policy in accordance with therequirements of the SEBI (Prohibition of Insider Trading) Regulation 2015.
 The InsiderTrading Policy of the Company lays down guidelines and procedures to be followed anddisclosures to be made while dealing with shares of the Company as well as theconsequences of violation.
 The policy has been formulated to regulate monitor and ensurereporting of deals by employees and to maintain the highest ethical standards of dealingin Company securities.
 The Insider Trading Policy of the Company covering code ofpractices and procedures for fair disclosure of unpublished price sensitive informationand code of conduct for the prevention of insider trading is available on our websitewww.salzergroup.net.

 30. MANAGERIAL REMUNERATION

 A) The Company has not employed any individual whose remuneration falls within thepurview of the limits prescribed under the provisions of Section 197 of the Companies Act2013 read with Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 i.e

-B) The Company does not have such director who is in receipt of any commission from theCompany and who is a Managing Director or Whole-time Director of the Company receiving anyremuneration or commission from any Holding Company or Subsidiary Company of such Company
+B) The Company does not have such director who is in receipt of any commission from thecompany and who is a Managing Director or Whole-time Director of the Company receiving anyremuneration or commission from any Holding Company or Subsidiary Company of such Company.

 31. SECRETARIAL AUDIT REPORT

-In terms of Section 204 of the Companies Act 2013 the Board of Directors of theCompany at their meeting held on May 25 2017 has appointed Mr. G Vasudevan B.Com LLB& FCS M/s.
-G V Associates Company Secretaries (Certificate of Practice No. 6522) asthe Secretarial Auditor to conduct an audit of the secretarial records for the financialyear 2017-18.
+In terms of Section 204 of the Companies Act 2013 the Board of Directors of theCompany at their meeting held on 24th May 2019 has appointed Mr. G Vasudevan B.Com LLB& FCS M/s.
+G V Associates Company Secretaries (Certificate of Practice No. 6522) asthe Secretarial Auditor to conduct an audit of the secretarial records for the financialyear 2019-20.

 The Company has received consent from Mr. G Vasudevan B.Com LLB & FCS M/s.
-G VAssociates Company Secretaries to act as the auditor for conducting audit ofthe Secretarial records for the financial year ending 31st March 2018 in terms of Section204 of the Companies Act 2013 read with Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.
+G VAssociates Company Secretaries to act as the Secretarial Auditor for conducting audit ofthe Secretarial records for the financial year ending 31st March 2020 in terms of Section204 of the Companies Act 2013 read with Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.

 34. RISK MANAGEMENT POLICY

 Risk management is attempting to identify and then manage threats that could severelyimpact or bring down the organization.
 Generally this involves reviewing operations ofthe organization identifying potential threats to the firm and the likelihood of theiroccurrence and then taking appropriate actions to address the most likely threats.
-Inorder to tackle such risks emanating during the course of business operation the Board ofDirectors constituted Risk Management Committee with an objective of identifying thepotential threats that are likely to impact the growth of the organization and evolvesuitable strategic measure to mitigate such identified Risks.
+Inorder to tackle such risks emanating during the course of business operation the Board ofDirectors constituted Risk Management Committee with an objective of identifying thepotential threats that are likely to impact the growth of the organization and evolvesuitable measure strategically to mitigate such identified Risks.

 35. MANAGEMENT'S DISCUSSION AND ANALYSIS REPORT

 36. COST AUDITOR

 37. POLICIES OF THE COMPANY

 The Company is committed to good corporate governance and has consistently maintainedits organizational culture as a remarkable confluence of high standards of professionalismand building shareholder equity with principles of fairness integrity and ethics.